How I Identify

 Because who we are matters.

-As we as a world continue to make more space for all of the rich, beautiful diversity that exists on our planet, it’s necessary for me to share and own the histories, realities, privileges and inequities that I’ve experienced, and how they fit into the larger puzzle of our collective body.
+As we as a world continue to make more space for all of the rich, beautiful diversity that exists on our planet, it’s necessary for me to share and own the histories, realities, privileges, and inequities that I’ve experienced, and how they fit into the larger puzzle of our collective body.

 I also look at this as a practice.
 A practice of acknowledging differentiation as a gesture towards reconciliation and collective healing.
-Just like with all spiritual practices, once the technique is practiced enough times it begins to become integrated into the practitioner’s psyche, spirit, consciousness in a way that allows the practice to fall away.
-No longer needing to be done so explicitly; instead it is inherently embedded.
-This is my hope, prayer, and vision for this acknowledgment of identity.
-That we collectively move towards a place where we’ve ‘practiced’ it enough times that we can let it fall away and move towards a new phase of relating to each other that further liberates us from the constraints that identity boxes impose.
+Just like with all spiritual practices, once the technique is practiced enough times it becomes integrated into the practitioner’s psyche, spirit, and consciousness in a way that allows the practice to fall away.
+No longer needing to be done so explicitly; instead, it is inherently embedded.